Skip to content

 Not as far off from Carolina Gull as you might have thought!
 However, you can definitely tell that October Mist is warmer.

-Carolina Gull Sherwin Williams Version
+Carolina Gull in Sherwin Williams

 For this particular color, I was not able to get as close to an exact match in Sherwin Williams as I normally can.